 in turn is an indication of abundant aluminum in the rock.
 This

 suggests either an aluminum-rich granite protolith or a

 sedimentary protolith rich in clay, such as shale, of

 which we'll see many examples later.
 The thin layering is typical

 of shale and may indicate that this is actually a metashale.

 Another clue to the history of northern New Mexico in the

-are similar in age to the Moppin Series.
-The most widespread in
+within the Moppin Complex.
+The most widespread in the Tusas

-the Tusas Mountains is the Maquinita Granodiorite, which has been
+Mountains is the Maquinita Granodiorite, which has been dated at

 Granodiorite is an intermediate-felsic intrusive igneous rock.